leanprover/doc-gen4/README.md

 Generation of equations for definitions is enabled by default, but can be disabled by setting the `DISABLE_EQUATIONS` environment variable to `1`.

 ## Max heartbeats
 The maximum number of heartbeats for elaboration can be configured by setting the `DOCGEN_MAX_HEARTBEATS` environment variable.
 The default is `100_000_000`.
-Underscores can be used as separators for readability.
 For example:
 ```
 DOCGEN_MAX_HEARTBEATS=200_000_000 lake build YourLibraryName:docs
 ```